SayeVikram/Crime_analysis_eMindGuard/README.md

 # Crime_analysis_eMindGuard
-Small project undertaken for the eMindGuard project to analyze and visualize crime data across the City of Chicago for the application

  __Project Aim:__ Analyze crime data from the Chicago Crime Data Portal from October 1, 2024, to November 14, 2024.